sez11a/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-js-generator/reference/configuration-json-reference.md

 # Configuration JSON Reference

 If you've [created an OSGi bundle with the Liferay JS Generator](../developer-guide/creating-a-js-widget-with-the-js-generator.md) and want to provide system settings or instance settings for your widget, you must provide a `configuration.json` file.
-This reference guide lists the available configuration options for `configuration.json` along with example code.
+The available configuration options for `configuration.json` along with example code appear below.

 ## JSON Format

-The `configuration.json` must follow the basic pattern shown below:
+The `configuration.json` must follow this pattern:

 ```json
 {